 The southern Mexico state of Oaxaca offers a window into Mexican politics and society--not to mention its own mix of academic, sensory, and experiential treasures.
-This March, you’ll have a chance to experience Oaxaca firsthand.
-Join us on the Honors Study/Travel trip for Spring 2013 to meet some of the people whose contributions make Oaxaca distinctive, including local officials, scholars, and indigenous community leaders.
-You'll also explore Zapotec ruins, visit one of Mexico’s most beautiful museums, and take in the state’s vibrant range of cultures.
+In March 2013, students in the University Honors Program experienced Oaxaca firsthand.
+On the Honors Study/Travel trip, they met some of the people whose contributions make Oaxaca distinctive, including local officials, scholars, and indigenous community leaders.
+They also explored Zapotec ruins, visited one of Mexico’s most beautiful museums, and took in the state’s vibrant range of cultures.

 - Human rights